The

 Flexible, as needed

-Full creative partnership with unlimited priority access
+Full creative partnership with

 Monthly fees determined following a complimentary discovery meeting to reflect the scope of services required.
+Price differentiation based solely on the number of hours allocated to a client's needs.
+All pricing is monthly recurring, billed at the first of the month.

 One more thing…